LindokuhleNanto2/LindokuhleNanto2.github.io/README.md

 Sharon Khumalo – 062 846 8081/ sharon.khumalo@omni4africa.com (Manager at Omni Africa)
 Amy Daniels – 063 159 5342 / danielsam@cput.ac.za (Peer Helper Supervisor)

+## Reflection on Coding CV in Markdown (STAR Method)

+**Situation:**
+I was required to create a professional CV using Markdown for my GitHub portfolio.

+**Task:**
+My task was to structure and format my CV clearly using Markdown syntax.

+**Action:**
+I used headings, lists, and formatting techniques in Markdown to organize my CV professionally.
+I ensured readability and proper structure.

+**Result:**
+I successfully created a clean and professional CV that is easy to read and accessible online, improving my technical documentation skills.

+---

 ## Mock Interview Video

  <video width="600" controls src="Interview PRP.mp4">
 </video>

+## Reflection on Mock Interview (STAR Method)

+**Situation:**
+I participated in a mock interview as part of work readiness training.

+**Task:**
+I needed to demonstrate my communication skills, confidence, and ability to answer interview questions.

+**Action:**
+I prepared by practicing common interview questions, improving my communication, and presenting myself professionally during the interview.

+**Result:**
+I gained confidence in answering questions, improved my communication skills, and identified areas for improvement such as body language and clarity.

+---

+## Reflection on GitHub Pages (STAR Method)

+**Situation:**
+I was required to publish my portfolio using GitHub Pages.

+**Task:**
+My task was to deploy my repository as a live website.

+**Action:**
+I configured GitHub Pages, selected the main branch, and ensured my README and files were properly structured for deployment.

+**Result:**
+I successfully published my portfolio online, making it accessible to others and improving my understanding of web deployment.

+---